Struct RateLimits

 pub fn merge(&mut self, limits: Self)

-Merges all limits into this instance.
+Merges all limits from another RateLimits instance into this one.

 pub fn is_ok(&self) -> bool